weihaolun/MechaCar_Statistical_Analysis/README.md

 ## II.
 Summary Statistics on Suspension Coils

 In this section, I created two summaries to summarize the statistics on PSI of the suspension coils from the manufacturing lots.
-The first chart is a summary overall for the entire manufacturing site.
+The first chart is an overall summary for the entire manufacturing site.
 The second chart is a summary for each manufacturing lot.

 <img width="329" alt="total_summary" src="https://user-images.githubusercontent.com/84211948/134472773-1062dfb0-fb38-4038-884c-5960a2254ff7.png">